 Keys Navigation

 Up arrow Moves to the previous field.

 Down arrow Moves to the next field.

-Enter Allows you to select a value in the selected field (if applicable) or follow the link in the field.
+Enter Selects a value in the selected field (if applicable) or follow the link in the field.

 Spacebar Expands or collapses a drop-down list, if applicable.

-Keys Navigation

 Tab Moves to the next focus area.

 NOTE: For the standard graphics browser only.

-Esc Moves to the previous page till you view the main screen.
+Esc Moves to the previous page until you view the main screen.
 Pressing Esc in the main screen displays a message that prompts you to save any unsaved changes and restarts the system.

 F1 Displays the System Setup help file.